adetalhouet/ocp-ztp/hypershift/README.md

 *.apps.hypershift-test.adetalhouet.ca.
 IN	A	192.168.123.20
 ~~~

-Create the hypershift cluster namespace
+## Create the hypershift cluster namespace

 `oc create ns hypershift-test`

-Create ssh and pull-secret secret so we can provision the bare metal node and access them later on.
+## Create ssh and pull-secret secret
+So we can provision the bare metal node and access them later on.

 ~~~
 export SSH_PUB_KEY=$(cat $HOME/.ssh/id_rsa.pub)